 Quitting a shell

-On any other terminal emulator, typing
+On most terminal emulators, typing

 C-d would kill the shell process and the terminal window.

-But Emacs doesn’t work this way.
+But Emacs doesn’t work that way.

 When you exit a shell process, your shell buffer stays open:

 $ ^D exit Process shell finished